JinmuGo/blog_obsidian/post/wake-on-lan-mac-address-16-times/wake-on-lan-mac-address-16-times.en.md

 The key is simplicity and reliability of the implementation.

-When AMD and Hewltt Packard (HP) first created Magic Packet, their goal was to add the feature as little as possible to existing hardware configurations, so they decided to utilize the address matching circuitry already present in Ethernet controllers to detect Magic Packets.
+When AMD and Hewltt Packard (HP) first created Magic Packet, their goal was to add the feature as little as possible to the existing hardware configuration, so they decided to utilize the address matching circuitry already present in Ethernet controllers for Magic Packet detection.
 The address matching circuitry is responsible for identifying and receiving only the frames that match the MAC address of the PC in question out of the many incoming Ethernet frames on the network.
 To add the ability to detect magic packets, we simply added a counter that repeatedly counts the MAC address 16 times.

 We use a 4-bit counter that can hold values from 0 to 15, which allows for simple logic to execute wakeup code when the counter overflows (15+1=0).
 According to the pseudo code in the link above, it looks like this